aallam/aallam.github.io/_posts/rxjava/2019-01-29-rxjava:-observable-and-observer.md

 ---

 ## Observable
-There is many factories  to create Observables:
+There are many factories to create Observables:
 *  `Observable.create`:
 ```kotlin
 fun main() {